The Hofburg Palace

 Apart from watching one of the Lipizzanner shows, it is possible to take a guided tour behind the scenes and discover just how the horses are trained.
 The Baroque building itself is spectacular, forming part of the Hofburg Palace.

 A UNESCO World Heritage site, the Schloss Schonbrunn in Vienna was the Hapsburg Emperor’s lavish summer palace on the outskirts of Vienna.
 Take a guided tour around the private Imperial apartments of Emperor Franz Joseph and his wife Sisi, explore the Imperial Carriage Museum and spend several hours within the stunning gardens surrounding the palace.
-The Palm House with its vast collection of exotic and tropical plants is the largest in Europe.
+The Palm House with its vast collection of tropical plants is the largest in Europe.

 Art lovers will adore the Kunsthistorisches Museum in Vienna due to its superb art collection.
 One of the most notable features is the Bruegel Room, devoted to the work of Dutch artist Pieter Bruegel, one of the first artists to chart the activities of ordinary people at work and at play.